web-servers/jws-operator/Parameters.md

 It has the applicationImage (Mandatory), webApp (might be empty) and webServerHealthCheck (a default is used when empty)

-### applicationImage (to deploy an existing image)
+### applicationImage (to deploy an existing image or build from an existing image)
 The URL of the image you want to use with the operator.
 For example:

 ```
 applicationImage: docker.io/jfclere/tomcat-demo
 ```
+### imagePullSecret
+The secret to use to pull images for the repository, the secret must contain the key .dockerconfigjson and will be mounted by the operator to be used like --authfile /mount_point/.dockerconfigjson to pull the image to deploy the pods.

 ### webApp
 Describes how the operator will build the webapp to add to application image, if not present the application is just deployed.
-It has the sourceRepositoryUrl (Mandatory), sourceRepositoryRef, contextDir, deployPath and builder.
+It has the sourceRepositoryUrl (Mandatory), sourceRepositoryRef, contextDir, deployPath, webAppWarImage, webAppWarImagePushSecret and builder.

 ### webServerHealthCheck
 Describes how the operator will create the health check for the created pods.